ashiquem/home-credit-default-risk/README.md

-# Udacity-MLND-Casptone
+# Home Credit Default Risk

-Capstone project for Udacity Machine Learning Engineer Nanodegree
+A data science project which explores solutions to the credit default risk problem.
+I used this project as the capstone for my Udacity Machine Learning Engineer Nanodegree

 [Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk) prediction project.